nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/108-graph-data-structure/100-directed-graph.md

 # Directed Graph

-A **Directed Graph**, also known as a DiGraph, is a set of vertices and a collection of directed edges.
-Each directed edge has an initial vertex, also called the tail, and a terminal vertex, also known as the head.
-The directed edge is said to point from the tail to the head.
-To visualize this, think of a graph where the nodes are cities and the edges are one-way roads.
-Directed graphs are often used to represent relationships between objects where direction does matter, such as a sequence of events in a workflow.
+## Overview
+- **Type**: A graph consisting of vertices connected by directed edges.
+- **Alternate Name**: Known as a DiGraph.

+## Edge Characteristics
+- **Directionality**: Each edge has a clear direction, indicated by an arrow pointing from the initial vertex (tail) to the terminal vertex (head).
+- **Representation**: Often represented with arrows to signify the direction of the relationship or connection.

+## Visualization
+- **Example**: Imagine a graph where nodes represent cities and edges are one-way roads between them.

+## Applications
+- **Workflow Systems**: To model sequences of events or tasks.
+- **Road Networks**: For one-way streets or directional pathways.
+- **Social Media Influence**: Representing follower/following relationships, retweets, or mentions.

+## Importance
+- **Directional Relationships**: Essential for representing scenarios where the direction of a relationship is crucial.
+- **Algorithm Applications**: Enables complex operations like finding shortest paths in directed networks (e.g., Dijkstra's algorithm) or detecting cycles.

+Directed graphs are particularly valuable in contexts where the asymmetry of relationships or processes needs to be accurately modeled, like in network analysis, operational workflows, and various applications in computer science.